 It's October, and the holidays such as Thanksgiving and Christmas are on the horizon.
 If you are divorced and remarried and part of a blended family, you may be wondering how you will negotiate these or other holidays this year.
 Have the holidays found you in a tug-of-war with competing heads of other families for your adult children's attendance like my husband and I have?

 In the beginning of our marriage, my husband Bill and I often found ourselves alone, and we didn't feel good about it.
-At the same time, we didn't want to force our kids forced to choose which family to visit.
+At the same time, we didn't want to force our kids to choose which family to visit.
 On occasion, we did get invited to attend an in-law celebration which we gratefully accepted, but we wished to entertain our kids and grandkids in our own home, creating our own traditions.

 We finally came up with a solution.

 We finally came up with a solution that has worked well for us.
 We've created "Thanksmas," a holiday between Thanksgiving and Christmas.
 Before Thanksgiving we group text the kids in order to set a date all can attend.
 Because they often have plenty of turkey and ham in other homes during the holidays, I usually make a different main dish such as pork roast.
 The kids bring side dishes.
+Last year, we made brunch together.

 I hope the grandchildren will remember these "favorite things" as part of "Grandma's house" long after I'm gone.